ajuarezse/NewYearCountdown/README.md

 ## Next Steps for the 2026 countdown:

-I plan to develop this project further by refactoring the code into componenets using react.
-Feel free to fork the code and make it your own!
+Currently upgrading this project to leverage React component structures.
+Stay Tuned!